Billing and Account Management FAQs

 There are several possible causes for the target health check to be Unhealthy.
 You can check the health of your target to see the reason code and description of your issue.
 For example, Target.Timeout means that the health check request has timed out.
 When you see this status, check whether ELB can connect to the target successfully at this time.
 If a TCP connection can’t be established, continue to check the configurations of ELB and target instances (such as security group and network access control lists (ACLs)).

-Tip: For technical support and assistance in troubleshooting, subscribe to a paid AWS Support Plan.
+Tip: For technical support and assistance in troubleshooting, subscribe to a paid Amazon Web Services Support Plan.

 Q: The CPU utilization of my Amazon Elastic Compute Cloud (Amazon EC2) instance has suddenly reached 100%.
 How can I check what processes are currently running?

 Collect system logs, status, and configuration information by running $ sudo sosreport.
 The information can help you to understand the status of your system.
-Contact AWS Support Center to get assistance on further analysis and resolution.
+Contact Amazon Web Services Support Center to get assistance on further analysis and resolution.

 Note: If you are have a Business Support Plan or an Enterprise Support Plan, you can get support on third-party software operation, configuration guidance, and common troubleshooting.